ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 40:40 [[start:2440246][end:2442298]] Effectively, this is an action.
 [[start:2442394][end:2451090]] You're trying to push a belief onto the environment such that there is a potential for the environments to be shaped in a way that evidences your beliefs.

-40:53 [[start:2453270][end:2461198]] So we can think of cognitive control here, whereby active inference has an effective goal, maintenance in working memory.
+40:53 [[start:2453270][end:2461198]] So we can think of cognitive control here, whereby Active Inference has an effective goal, maintenance in working memory.
 [[start:2461374][end:2467826]] It provides top down guidance for overt behavior, moving beyond stereotyped responses.
 [[start:2468018][end:2474630]] Our understanding of communication is enriched by introducing neurobiologically plausible computational hypotheses.
-[[start:2475550][end:2485590]] The ecological approach to active inference is a framework that understands the complexities of human communication across different scales.
+[[start:2475550][end:2485590]] The ecological approach to Active Inference is a framework that understands the complexities of human communication across different scales.
 [[start:2485750][end:2496350]] It explores how individuals contribute to the collective intelligence of a group or society by fostering a collaborative approach that leverages diverse skills and knowledge.

 41:37 [[start:2497250][end:2508020]] This is one of the reasons echo chambers are maintained they're efficient in the transmission of information and promote collaboration among agents who overtly share a model.